Hirium | Blog

 • Encourage leaders to be present and visible to both remote and in-office teams.

 Also, get feedback.
-Ask people how connected they feel, and then act on it.
+Ask people how connected they feel, and then take action accordingly.
 A strong culture doesn’t happen by chance; it’s built with intention.

-Also, read – 7 Key Benefits of the Hybrid Hiring Model (Link before posting)
+Also Read – 7 Key Benefits of the Hybrid Hiring Model

 Wrapping it up